byte4RR4Y/rock-image-builder/README.md

   - rock 5a
   - rock 5b

-### This boards work sure if you install latest availible Kernel
+### All the builds for this boards should work if you install the latest availible Kernel

 # INSTALLATION:
 ------------------------------------------------------------